dotnet/TorchSharp/docfx/articles/memory.md

 # Memory Management

-Three approaches are available for memory management.
+Two approaches are available for memory management.
 Technique 1 is the default and simplest way to program.

 - If having trouble with CPU memory you may have to resort to technique 2.